 Shares owned plus vested, in the money, stock options are counted towards satisfying the ownership requirement.
 Our directors and executive officers are expected to meet their respective ownership requirements by the later of five years after the Stock Ownership Guidelines were adopted or within five years after being appointed, hired or promoted into a role covered by the Stock Ownership Guidelines.
 Compliance with the Stock Ownership Guidelines is measured at the end of each year using our 90-trading day average stock price.
-As of December 31, 2019, all of our directors and named executive officers, except Mr. Rosenberg who joined us in 2019, had satisfied their applicable ownership requirement.
-Mr. Rosenberg is expected to meet his ownership requirement within the compliance period described above.
+As of December 31, 2020, all of our directors and named executive officers had satisfied their applicable ownership requirement.